a1928375/LeetCode/README.md

 29. uniquePaths: (62) A robot is located at the top-left corner of a m x n grid (marked 'Start' in the diagram below).
 The robot can only move either down or right at any point in time.
 The robot is trying to reach the bottom-right corner of the grid (marked 'Finish' in the diagram below).

 30. uniquePathTwo: (63) A robot is located at the top-left corner of a m x n grid (marked 'Start' in the diagram below).
 The robot can only move either down or right at any point in time.
 The robot is trying to reach the bottom-right corner of the grid (marked 'Finish' in the diagram below).
 Now consider if some obstacles are added to the grids.

+31. climbingStairs: (70) You are climbing a stair case.
+It takes n steps to reach to the top.
+Each time you can either climb 1 or 2 steps.
+In how many distinct ways can you climb to the top?

+32. jumpGame: (55) Given an array of non-negative integers, you are initially positioned at the first index of the array.
+Each element in the array represents your maximum jump length at that position.
+Determine if you are able to reach the last index.

+33. wordBreak: (139) Given a non-empty string s and a dictionary wordDict containing a list of non-empty words, determine if s can be segmented into a space-separated sequence of one or more dictionary words.
+The same word in the dictionary may be reused multiple times in the segmentation.
+You may assume the dictionary does not contain duplicate words.